 Do not place clothing and other fabric in your curbside recycling.
 Donate usable clothing, fabric and other textiles to a charitable organization.

-Do not include clothing and fabric in your curbside recycling.
+Do not include clothing, fabric or shoes in your curbside recycling.
 Cloth is a tangler that will tie up the sorting equipment at the recycling facility.

 Donate usable clothing, fabric and other textiles to a charitable organization.
 Good, usable clothing can be dropped off at a collection bin or store that is operated by local charities.
 For local donation opportunities, see the list below.

 H&M has a garment-recycling initiative that allows customers to exchange any used garments, from any brand, in any condition, at every H&M store.
-For each bag of clothing donated, customers will receive a voucher worth 15% off of their next purchased item.
+For each bag of clothing donated, customers will receive a voucher for a percentage off their next purchase.

 Zappos has a Blue Jeans Goes Green demin recycling program.
 See details about the mailback program.

-Nike offers the Reuse-A-Shoe program.
+Nike and Converse Factory Stores offer the Reuse-A-Shoe program.
 The company collects old, worn-out athletic shoes for recycling and transforms them into Nike Grind, a material used in creating athletic and playground surfaces as well as select Nike products.
 See a list of drop-off locations.

 Teva accepts and recycles Teva brand sandals and flip-flops through the Terracycle's TevaForever mailback program.
 See details.

-Simple Recycling accepts textiles and cloth for recycling, including unusable clothing.
-Call (866) 835-5068.
+Local companies accept textiles and cloth for recycling, including unusable clothing.